6 and 7-seat configuration options give buyers more to choose from when deciding how they want their crossovers

 The large crossover SUV is unique in that it can be ordered in six or seven-seat variants.
 Prices start from S$153,888 with COE for the seven-seat Elegance variant, and S$157,888 with COE for both the six-seat Elegance and seven-seat Luxury variant.

-The six-seat version of the CX-8 features two individual chairs in the second row and a three-seat third row bench, while the seven-seat version features three-seat benches for both the second and third row.
+The six-seat version of the CX-8 features two individual chairs in the second row and a two-seat third row bench, while the seven-seat version features a three-seat bench for the second row and two-seat bench in the third row.

-All are powered by Mazda’s 2.5-litre, 194hp four-cylinder SKYACTIV-G petrol engine, and the only difference between the Elegance and Luxury trims are the inclusion of a Bose audio entertainment system and blind spot monitoring system for the Luxury edition, so you’re not missing out much if you decide to go with the Elegance trim.
+All variants are powered by Mazda’s 2.5-litre, 194hp four-cylinder SKYACTIV-G petrol engine.
+The only difference between the Elegance and Luxury trims are the inclusion of a Bose audio entertainment system and blind spot monitoring system for the Luxury edition, so you’re not missing out much if you decide to go with the Elegance trim.